ehutzelman/experian/README.md

 ### Base Response for all responses

+Precise id responses look different depending on the result.
+If there was an error the root element will often be NetConnectResponse.

+NetConnectResponse is an older format but still needs to be accounted for here.
+In precise id 6.0 the format has completely changed for other requests.

+The base response deals with the situation when NetConnectResponse is returned.
+The PreciseId::Response extends this accounting for new format as well.

 | method        |                                                                                                                                     |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------- |
 | success?      | returns false if root node of the returned xml is "NetConnectResponse", if the result was successful it would start with "Experian" |